canonical/multipass/README.md

 # What is multipass?

-It's a system that orchestrates the creation, management and maintenance of virtual machine and associated ubuntu images to simplify development.
+It's a system that orchestrates the creation, management and maintenance of virtual machines and associated ubuntu images to simplify development.

 # Getting it